w3f/General-Grants-Program/grants/speculative/panic_by_simply_vc.md

   * Working and tested alerter that satisfies points 1 to 7 of the specification.
   * The alerter packaged as a docker container.
   * Report outlining the results of the testing and any optimisations applied.
+  * Basic documentation on design and setup.
 * At milestone 2:
   * Working configuration web UI that satisfies point 8 of the specification.
   * Working dashboard web UI that satisfies point 9 of the specification.
   * The two UIs packaged in the same docker container as the alerter.
   * Report outlining the results of the tests and any optimisations applied.
+  * Basic documentation on design and setup.
 * At milestone 3:
   * Documentation on design and features of the tool and its components.
   * Documentation on setup and running of the tool and its requirements.